jrcharney/ArchWSLPlusPlus/doc/Part2/01-SetupArchLinux.md

-sudo git clone https://aur.archlinux.org/yay.git							# This will install `yay` which will allow you access to the ArchLinux User Repository. cd yay																		# Go to the yay directory  (TODO: Could I have put this in a Downloads directory?) makepkg -si																	# Make the `yay` package, this will also install the Go Language (`golang`) that `yay` needs to do stuff. sudo pacman -S openssh														# Install OpenSSH so we can use SSH. sudo pacman -S github-cli													# Install this so we can use `gh` to do github command.
-(TODO: Is there something similar for gitlab?) sudo pacman -S fzf clang llvm rust											# Some important tools I'll talk about them later. sudo pacman -S python-pip													# Python needs pip to install some packages sudo pacman -S lm_sensors psutils python-psutil neofetch bashtop htop		# Install these to show system information and to manage processes in a more user-friendly way sudo pacman -S imagemagick													# Manipulate images from the command line.
+sudo git clone https://aur.archlinux.org/yay.git							# This will install `yay` which will allow you access to the ArchLinux User Repository. cd yay																		# Go to the yay directory  (TODO: Could I have put this in a Downloads directory?) makepkg -si																	# Make the `yay` package, this will also install the Go Language (`golang`) that `yay` needs to do stuff. yay --version		# Verify that yay was installed. rm -rf ~/yay		# With yay successfully installed, you may remove the `yay` folder in your home directory. sudo pacman -S openssh														# Install OpenSSH so we can use SSH. sudo pacman -S github-cli													# Install this so we can use `gh` to do github command.
+(TODO: Is there something similar for gitlab?) sudo pacman -S pv fzf clang llvm rust											# Some important tools I'll talk about them later. sudo pacman -S python-pip													# Python needs pip to install some packages sudo pacman -S lm_sensors psutils python-psutil neofetch bashtop htop		# Install these to show system information and to manage processes in a more user-friendly way sudo pacman -S imagemagick													# Manipulate images from the command line.
 You probably won't use it a whole lot, but there's some cool stuff that is important